-Membership is open to junior and senior students who have attained a cumulative scholastic average of at least an 85, are full time students (carry 5 or more credits), have made and continue to make great contributions to their school and community through community service, and meet leadership and character criteria.
+Membership is open to junior and senior students who have attained a cumulative scholastic average of at least an 85, are full time students (carry 5 or more credits), have taken at least 4 AP or honors course, have made and continue to make great contributions to their school and community through community service, and meet leadership and character criteria.

 Becoming a Member

-The application includes an informational page, a short narrative that shares information about the community service, examples of leadership qualities, examples of character traits, and a recommendation.
+The paperwork includes an informational page, a short narrative that shares information about the community service, examples of leadership qualities, examples of character traits, and a recommendation.
 This application will be due in early October.
 Each application will be read by all of the members of the faculty council.
 While the applications are being read, Cony High School staff have an opportunity to provide feedback on the potential members.
-Thinking about scholarship, service, leadership, and character, the staff is asked to indicate whether each applicant is an excellent candidate for membership, no concerns about membership, some concerns about membership, or no basis to provide feedback.
 This information along with the application which includes the community service hours and honors and AP courses taken are used to determine membership.
 If an application is rejected for membership, there is an appeal process should the student feel they meet the criteria.